yarrowwatts/01-pet-fostering-cta/prompts.md

 ## Prompt 1
-Your task is to create HTML and CSS for a Call to Action section encouraging pet adoption and fostering.
+Your task is to create HTML and CSS for a Call-to-Action section encouraging pet adoption and fostering.

 The CTA section should include:
 - A large main heading that encourages visitors to take action.